 The 4 mm heel drop trainer works nicely as a nearly neutral running shoe

 .
 This type of heel elevation is rare for most running shoes of this kind and is mostly seen on trail shoes and minimalist barefoot-style shoes.

 However, this small feature work to the Boracay’s favor, providing excellent responsiveness on roads and helping to correct stride anomalies such as heel striking.

 - Padded collar and tongue

 - Single density compression molded EVA foam blend

 - Soft blown rubber outsole with harder heel crash plate

 - FreshFoam midsole

 - Neoprene stretch tongue

 New Balance has done a terrific job improving this version of their Boracay model.
 With some clever tweaks, they’ve managed to reduce the weight while improving its features.
 It’s most closely comparable to New Balance's Zante line but manages to offer a few key differences that set it apart.
-There are certainly areas of the Fresh Foam Boracay 908v2’s design to improve on; however, based on the improvements made to this version, we should expect these areas to be improved with later versions.
+There are certain areas of the New Balance Fresh Foam Boracay 908v2’s design to improve on; however, based on the improvements made to this version, we should expect these areas to be improved with later versions.